Jahlil Tripp: College career

 As a freshman, Tripp was the starting power forward for South Plains College.
 His team, which was the highest ranked junior college team in the country, was modeled after the 2016–17 Golden State Warriors, with Tripp playing the role of the Warriors' Draymond Green.
 He averaged 11.4 points, 6.7 rebounds and 2.2 assists per game and was named to the All-Western Junior College Athletic Conference Team.
 Tripp was recruited to Pacific by head coach Damon Stoudamire, who spotted him while scouting his South Plains teammate Roberto Gallinat.
 As a sophomore at Pacific, Tripp sometimes played the point guard position, even though he usually played small forward.
 On November 18, 2017, he set season-highs of 24 points and 15 rebounds in an 89–74 loss to Nevada.
 In his sophomore season, Tripp averaged 10.9 points, 7.8 rebounds, 4.5 assists and 1.5 steals per game and was named to the Second Team All-West Coast Conference (WCC).

 As a junior, he was Pacific's only player to start in all 32 games.
 He averaged 10.6 points, 5.7 rebounds, three assists and 1.6 steals per game and was an All-WCC Honorable Mention selection.
 On January 4, 2020, Tripp scored a career-high 39 points and grabbed 11 rebounds in a 107–99 quadruple overtime win over Saint Mary's.
 He reached 1,000 career points against Santa Clara on January 18, 2020, finishing with 28 points in a 84–80 loss.
 As a senior, Tripp averaged 16.2 points, 8.9 rebounds, two assists and 1.5 steals per game, earning First Team All-WCC and WCC Defensive Player of the Year honors.
 He led the WCC in double-doubles, registering 11, and total rebounds.
 Tripp received the Pacific Athletics Four Pillars Award, which is given annually to a student-athlete who exemplifies the four core identities of family, balance, winning spirit and innovation.

 Professional career

 Memphis Hustle (2020–2021)

 After going unselected in the 2020 NBA draft, Tripp was signed by the Memphis Grizzlies to an Exhibit 10 deal.
 He was waived at the conclusion of training camp and subsequently added to the Grizzlies' NBA G League affiliate the Memphis Hustle.

+After signing an Exhibit 10 contract with the Grizzlies back in November 2020, Tripp became the first Pacific Tigers to reach the professional ranks of the NBA since Michael Olowakandi was drafted number one overall by the Los Angeles Clippers in 1998.

 On October 23, 2021, Tripp re-signed with the Hustle.
 He was waived on November 3, as part of the final roster cuts.